k-atusa/MediaHub/README.md

 - Make your folder and upload files.
 You can share your folder with others.
 - MediaHub supports views of text, pdf, image, and video.
-- File bigger than 500MB is hard to process.
-Consider cutting media before uploading with ffmpeg.
 - System does not care about concurrency: **Each user must upload after other user's session is cleared.**
 - Focus of MediaHub is lightweight media share/watch.
 Making your own backup drive with other service is recommended.